 In other words, $s$ is of class $W^{k, p, o_i - \frac{2}{p}}$ with respect to the cylindrical metric near $Z$.
 It is straightforward to check that if $s$ is holomorphic near $Z$ with respect to certain local holomorphic structure of $E$ and $s(w) = O(|w|^{o_i})$ near all $z_i$, then $s$ lies in the space $W^{k, p}_Z(\Sigma, E)$.
 Moreover, the following lemma is standard. \begin{lemma} $W_Z^{k,p}(\Sigma, E)$ is a Banach space.
-Moreover, if $\Sigma$ is a compact Riemann surface without boundary, $D: \Omega^0(E) \to \Omega^{0,1}(E)$ is a real linear Cauchy--Riemann operator, then $D$ induces a Fredholm operator \beqn D: W_Z^{k, p}(\Sigma, E) \to W_Z^{k-1, p}( \Sigma, \Lambda^{0,1}\otimes E), \eeqn whose index is \beqn {\bf ind}_{\mb R} D = 2 - 2g + 2 {\rm deg} E - 2 {\rm deg} Z. \eeqn \end{lemma} A similar index formula, left to the reader, holds for the case of Cauchy--Riemann operators on a surface with boundary with totally real boundary conditions.
+Moreover, if $\Sigma$ is a compact Riemann surface without boundary, $D: \Omega^0(E) \to \Omega^{0,1}(E)$ is a real linear Cauchy--Riemann operator, then for all $k \geq 0$, $D$ induces a Fredholm operator \beqn D: W_Z^{k+1, p}(\Sigma, E) \to W_Z^{k, p}( \Sigma, \Lambda^{0,1}\otimes E), \eeqn whose index is \beqn {\rm index} D = 2 - 2g + 2 {\rm deg} E - 2 {\rm deg} Z. \eeqn \end{lemma}